Jai Arrow: Statistics

+Personal life

+Arrow was diagnosed with motor neurone disease in May 2026.
+In July, Arrow married Berina Colakovic.

+On 25 August 2026 South Sydney Rabbitohs agreed with their final two regular season opponents, Gold Coast Titans and Sydney Roosters, and with the NRL that Arrow would start the final two games to take his Rabbitohs career to 100 NRL games.
+Arrow started for the kick-off and was then replaced.

 Controversies

-In November 2020, Arrow was fined for contrary conduct after slamming New South Wales captain James Tedesco, who was concussed, to the ground during a 2020 State of Origin series match.
-Arrow later apologized, stating he was unaware of Tedesco's condition at the time.
+In November 2020 Arrow was fined for contrary conduct after slamming New South Wales captain James Tedesco, who was concussed, to the ground during a 2020 State of Origin series match.
+Arrow later apologised, stating he was unaware of Tedesco's condition at the time.

-On 7 July 2021, Arrow was fined $35,000 by the NRL and suspended from playing in game 3 of the 2021 State of Origin series for Queensland after breaking the code's strict COVID-19 bio security protocols.
+On 7 July 2021 Arrow was fined $35,000 by the NRL and suspended from playing in game 3 of the 2021 State of Origin series for Queensland after breaking the code's strict COVID-19 bio security protocols.
 It is alleged that Arrow brought "an unregistered guest" later revealed to be a woman into the team hotel.

-In October 2025, Arrow was being taken to court over his dog Thor who had bitten a man and injured his dog in 2022, leaving the man with PTSD and having to put down his own dog due to injuries received by Arrow's dog.
+In October 2025 Arrow was being taken to court over his dog who had bitten a man and injured his dog in 2022, leaving the man with PTSD and having to put down his own dog due to injuries received by Arrow's dog.